-A new administration took over in January 2009, with the challenge of dealing with a projected \$3.2 billion deficit for fiscal vear 2009.
+A new administration took over in January 2009, with the challenge of dealing with a projected \$3.2 billion deficit for fiscal year 2009.
 The Governor announced and began implementing a Fiscal Stabilization and Economic Reconstruction Plan to comprehensively overhaul the government, both financially and organizationally.
 The main components of the fiscal year 2010 plan included job cuts, several temporary tax increases, increased tax enforcement, a reorganization of the government and a combination of the federal and a local stimulus plan.
 The commonwealth was unable to realize all of its goals, but did make notable progress.
 Revenues increased 5.8% or \$449.3 million in fiscal year 2011, bringing total revenues to \$8.165 billion.
 Individual income taxes declined by \$407 million or 15.7% as a result of tax reform, but an excise tax that was implemented raised \$678 million.
 Expenditures were \$9.153 billion with the gap financed largely by debt.
-The fiscal year 2012 General Fund budget estimated revenues would be \$8.65 billion and expenditures estimated at \$9.260 billion.
-The gap was financed again through debt borrowing.
+Puerto Rico's FY14 budget projects fairly significant revenue growth driven by primarily by an expansion of the tax base.